thomberg1/NeuralMachineTranslation/README.md

 The goal of the experiments is to see how the models compare in performance, how well they can be trained etc.

-The English to German dataset used are from: <a href='http://www.manythings.org/'>http://www.manythings.org/</a> and has been cleaned and saved as TSV file.
+The English to German dataset used is from: <a href='http://www.manythings.org/'>http://www.manythings.org/</a> and has been cleaned and saved as TSV file.
 The set contains 169,197 sentences.

 Both model have been run for 30 epochs.
 WER was used as scoring function (blue : seq2seq, red : transformer):